You may be surprised by the variety, beauty, and ease of landscaping that uses water efficiently. All it takes is some proper planning.

 Know your soil.
 The North Carolina Department of Agriculture (NCDA) provides soil testing for free.
 You can pick up a soil test kit to send in at the Stevens Nature Center at Hemlock Bluffs Nature Preserve.

-reduces stress caused by drought, heat and cold,
+reduce turf stress caused by drought, heat and cold

 Spreading a layer of organic mulch, 3-4 inches thick, around and between plants helps conserve soil moisture, allowing you to water less often.
 Mulching also helps control thirsty weeds and reduces your dependence on chemical herbicides.